chemitree/game-audio-ambience-engineering-guide/docs/02-why-ambience-masks-dialogue.md

 ## Summary

-Background ambience in games can unintentionally mask dialogue and reduce speech intelligibility, especially during long gameplay sessions.
+Background ambience can mask dialogue when midrange energy overlaps with speech frequencies (1–4 kHz).

-In real-time audio engines such as Unity, Unreal Engine, FMOD, and Wwise, ambience often plays continuously while dialogue occurs simultaneously.
-If the ambience contains strong midrange energy (approximately 1–4 kHz), it can overlap with the human voice and make spoken lines difficult to understand.

-This guide explains the technical causes of dialogue masking and provides practical principles for designing dialogue-friendly ambience for real-time game audio systems.
+This guide explains the causes of dialogue masking and how to design dialogue-friendly ambience for real-time systems.

 ## Introduction